sourcegraph/handbook/content/engineering/enablement/frontend-platform/index.md

-# Frontend platform team
+# Frontend Platform team

-The Frontend platform team (part of the [Developer Insights](../index.md) org) defines and maintains the standards and tooling for web development at Sourcegraph.
+The Frontend Platform team (part of the [Enablement](../index.md) org) defines and maintains the standards and tools for web development at Sourcegraph.

 ## Members